Trees for KCMO

 Tree planting volunteers wanted!

 Not able to receive a tree, but want to be involved in the project?
 Are you receiving a tree, and want the satisfaction of knowing you and your neighbors planted it as a team?
 We have you covered.
 Volunteer with our Heartland Tree Alliance program and help plant trees in your community!
 You’ll reap the benefits of getting fresh air, staying active, meeting other members of your community, not to mention an increased sense of ownership and pride in your neighborhood!
-See listing below of dates and neighborhoods.
+To volunteer email us!
 Spread the word to your neighbors, community centers, and neighborhood facebook page!

 All volunteers need to sign up in advance, and will receive an online auto-confirmation email with more details, including meeting location and day-of contact info.
 Min age, 14, with parent.
 We will provide tools and training.